THE BELL AND THE WHISTLE

 They clipped me in port and starboard and Sid went to work on deck.
 We had to bring the sails down.
 Reefing the main?
 Forget it.
 So these two storm systems converged out off the cape and we sailed directly into it.

 There were these rollers coming from North and South and when they met, the boat like a roller coaster went up a hill and at the top, spun.
 The boat spun and the wheel spun and the compass spun like the gravitron.
 Had to wait between 90 seconds and three minutes for the compass to sit still so I could read it, make a course correction and bring the boat back around South.
-After the first hour, even though I was wearing my snowboarding knee pads, I asked Sid to bring me cushions and for the rest of the night that’s how I drove, on my knees round cape blanco.
+After the first hour, even though I was wearing my snowboarding knee pads, I asked Sid to bring me cushions and for the rest of the night that’s how I drove, on my knees round cape blanco in hurricane conditions.

 We were hurled around the cape.
 The engine was barely above neutral.
 Still cannot reconcile the time.
 The storms.
 They did whatever they wanted.
 Could have very easily tossed us upon the nearest rock but we were spared.
 It was nothing we did.
 We were carried.
 It was very difficult to keep the cape’s lighthouse on port after being spun sometimes it was on starboard.
 It kept moving.
 It was like that all night.
 It was all I had to keep the boat as far as I could from the light.
 My mind was playing tricks on me or the sea, sometimes the lighthouse was closing in on me.
 I couldn’t view the nav gear, it became like a pac man screen.
 It was so dark and the screen was blinding me.
 I used the compass atop the helm and made the course corrections by my memory of loading way points into my hand held garmin.